 The COVID-19 pandemic has highlighted the need for solid cybersecurity practices at companies large and small.
 Phishing and malicious emails are on the rise, and attackers everywhere are testing networks for unforeseen vulnerabilities.
 Millions of employees working from home adds another layer of complications to protecting a company’s infrastructure.

 As a result, there’s a strong need for cybersecurity specialists, which has led to a problematic cybersecurity skills gap.
 If you’re interested in cybersecurity as a career, now might prove a great time to jump in.

 Why pursue a career in cybersecurity?

-IT workers with security certifications tend to have significantly higher average salaries — around 15 percent more.
-Majority of leading VC firms predict that there will be 3.5 million unfilled cybersecurity jobs by 2021, up from 1 million openings in 2014.
+IT workers with security certifications tend to have significantly higher average salaries — around 15 per cent more.
+Majority of leading VC firms to predict that there will be 3.5 million unfilled cybersecurity jobs by 2021, up from 1 million openings in 2014.